 That said, heat traps aren’t without their problems, as we have established.
 Unless it’s a legal requirement in your state, this comes down to personal preference.

 Installing heat traps is easy and requires only basic plumbing knowledge.
 If you don’t have any experience or want to install a loop heat trap, we recommend calling a professional.
 They might be able to bend the pipes and will avoid any mistakes.

 Heat trap nipple kits are easy to find in most hardware stores that sell water heater parts.
 You can also purchase them from larger manufacturers such as Rheem, A.O.
 Smith, and Bradford White, among others.

 The installation process is pretty straightforward.
 You will need the following:

 - A towel.

-Here’s a brief explanation on how to install heat traps.
+Here’s a brief explanation of how to install heat traps.

 1. Turn the Power Off

-Start by locating the right breaker in your breaker box and turning it to the “Off” position.
+Start by locating the appropriate breaker in your breaker box and moving it to the “Off” position.
 Use the non-contact circuit tester on your heater to check for electricity.

 2. Drain the Tank